 Itineraries and Destinations During a Cruise vs. All-Inclusive Resorts

 - Another one of the main differences between a cruise vs. an all-inclusive resort is that you will have a set but very exciting itinerary on a cruise.
 This means that you will be visiting different port destinations during your cruise.
-The itinerary will also tell you when the ship will arrive and depart from each port.
+The itinerary will also tell you when the ship arrives and departs from each port.

 This is the exciting part of cruising.
 You have the opportunity to explore different places and come back to the cruise ship at night.